NEET 2017 - National Eligibility Cum Entrance Test

 - Nationality: The candidate must be an Indian citizen or an Overseas Citizen of India (OCI).

 - Age Limit: The candidate must be minimum 17 years of age as on December 2017.
-The maximum age limit for applying to NEET 2017 is 25 years for general category candidates.
+The maximum age limit was set 25 years for general category candidates.
+However, SC removed the upper age limit cap.
 Reserved category candidates will have a relaxation of 5 years in maximum age limit.

 - Academic Eligibility: A candidate who has either passed or his appearing in the 10+2 or any equivalent examination from a recognized board of education with Physics, Chemistry, and Biology/Biotechnology as subjects of study is eligible.
 They candidates must also have scored a minimum of 50% marks in HSC.
 For reserved category (SC/ST/OBC) candidates, the minimum percentage required is 40%.
 Physically handicapped students from general category must have secured 45% marks.